-Update March 2012: This book project has been put on hold while another takes priority.
+Update March 2012: The book project mentioned in this video has been put on hold while another takes priority.
 It is not, however, forgotten.
 Enjoy the video as a taster until the book is complete.

 As I mentioned in my previous post, I am in the middle of a new book project, tentatively titled More Than This: Searching for God in a Secular Age.
 If you missed Part 1 of my introduction to the book, please take a quick look now.
 In it I explain the premise of the book, explore the 4 Human Longings that form its first chapters, and extend an invitation to you to be part of the writing team (with 60 prizes in store!).